TylerYep/ai-toolkit/README.md

 # Current Workflow
 1. Edit `init_proj.py` to your desired configuration.
-2. Run `python init_proj.py`, which creates your files in the `output/` directory.
+2. Run `python init_proj.py <project_type>`, which creates your files in the `output/` directory.
 3. Go into the output directory e.g. `cd output/`
-3. Depending on your dataset, you may need to paste in your `data/` folder and edit `dataset.py`.
+4. Depending on your dataset, you may need to paste in your `data/` folder and edit `dataset.py`.
-4. Run `train.py`, which saves model checkpoints, output predictions, and tensorboards in the same folder.
+5. Run `train.py`, which saves model checkpoints, output predictions, and tensorboards in the same folder.
-5. Start tensorboard using the `checkpoints/` folder with `tensorboard --logdir=checkpoints/`
+6. Start tensorboard using the `checkpoints/` folder with `tensorboard --logdir=checkpoints/`
-6. Start and stop training using `python train.py --checkpoint=<checkpoint name>`.
+7. Start and stop training using `python train.py --checkpoint=<checkpoint name>`.
 The code should automatically resume training at the previous epoch and continue logging to the previous tensorboard.
-7. Run `python test.py --checkpoint=<checkpoint name>` to get final predictions.
+8. Run `python test.py --checkpoint=<checkpoint name>` to get final predictions.

 # Directory Structure